 Learn more about the work that Professor Anderson’s lab is doing to create tiny nanoparticles that can deliver RNA to a cancer cell to stop tumor growth by watching this video: "Inside the Lab: Daniel G. Anderson, Ph.D."

 Dr. Daniel G. Anderson is the Samuel A. Goldblith Professor of Applied Biology, Associate Professor, Chemical Engineering and Institute for Medical Engineering and Science, and a member of the Koch Institute for Integrative Cancer Research at MIT.
-He received his PhD in molecular genetics from the University of California at Davis.
+He received his PhD in molecular genetics from the University of California at Davis in 1997.
 At MIT, he pioneered the use of robotic methods for the development of smart biomaterials for drug delivery and medical devices.
 His work has led to the first methods rapid synthesis, formulation, analysis, and biological evaluation of large libraries of biomaterials for use in medical devices, cell therapy and drug delivery.
 In particular, the advanced drug delivery systems he has developed provide new methods for nanoparticulate drug delivery, non-viral gene therapy, siRNA delivery, and vaccines.
 His work has resulted in the publication of over 230 papers, patents and patent applications.
 These patents have led to a number of licenses to pharmaceutical, chemical and biotechnology companies, and a number of products that have been commercialized or are in clinical development.